 Castleton Strategic Plan, Fall 2013

-Castleton State College has enjoyed a notable reinvigoration during the past 10 years: a growing population of talented students, faculty, and staff; popular new academic and athletic programs; recently constructed, renovated, and purchased facilities; as well as a heightened sense of purpose and confidence among the campus constituencies.
+Castleton University has enjoyed a notable reinvigoration during the past 10 years: a growing population of talented students, faculty, and staff; popular new academic and athletic programs; recently constructed, renovated, and purchased facilities; as well as a heightened sense of purpose and confidence among the campus constituencies.

-Little about the college a decade ago foretold this reinvigoration.
-Had the Castleton of today been widely pronounced as the planned destination for the college 10 years ago, a skeptic back then might have replied with that old Vermont locution: “You can’t get there from here.”
+Little about the University a decade ago foretold this reinvigoration.
+Had the Castleton of today been widely pronounced as the planned destination for the University 10 years ago, a skeptic back then might have replied with that old Vermont locution: "You can’t get there from here."